facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 `LightLayoutAttributes`_
 ==========================
-:ref:`LightLayoutAttributes` templates hold descriptive information for light setups into Habitat-Sim.
-These file names should be formatted as follows:
+:ref:`LightLayoutAttributes` templates hold descriptive information for light setups to be instanced in Habitat-Sim.
+The file names for these JSON should be formatted as follows:

      <lightingname>.lighting_config.json